 Dinosaur tree: Prehistoric Ginkgos

 - In the Dinosaur Age, however, most land plants had no flowers.
-Non-flowering plants belonged to two main ensembles: those reproducing with seeds, and those reproducing with sporae.
-The former are traditionally called "gymnosperms", but are actually more than one group of plants not particularly closely-related to each other.
-The most familiar gymnos are, obviously, the Conifers (see below).
+Non-flowering plants belonged to two main ensembles: those reproducing with seeds, and those reproducing with spores.
+The former are traditionally called "gymnosperms", but are actually more than one group of plants not particularly closely related to each other.
+The most familiar gymnosperms are, obviously, the conifers (see below).
 In paleo-books, however, you can often read the name "Ginkgo biloba".
 This is, indeed, the only surviving member of a whole group of seed plants (the Ginkgophyta) that was among the dominant greens in the Mesozoic.
-Its special status makes the Ginkgo often cited as a living fossil.
+Its special status makes the ginkgo often cited as a living fossil.
 However, it doesn't look like a pine or a fir: with its wide leafs and fruit-like seed, it resembles a normal-looking flowering plant.
-Indeed, ginkgophytes are probably the closest angiosperm-relatives.
-Even though the modern Ginkgo is widespread around the world as a ornamental tree, its wild ancestor lives only in China and Eastern Asia.
+Indeed, ginkgophytes are probably the closest angiosperm relatives.
+Even though the modern ginkgo is widespread around the world as a ornamental tree, its wild ancestor lives only in Eastern Asia.

 A resiny smell in the Jurassic: Prehistoric Pines and firs

-- Fictional media typically make us believing the trees from the dinosaur-age were all palm-shaped.
-If non-palmlike tree appear, they usually have the shape of an Angiosperm tree.
-Pines, firs, spruces, larches, cypresses & cedars are usually unseen in Fictionland... maybe because are usually associated with cold in the writers' mind (while Prehistoria is always a very hot world filled with volcanos....).
+- Fictional media typically make us believing the trees from the Mesozoic were all palm-shaped.
+If non-palmlike tree appear, they usually have the shape of an angiosperm.
+Pines, firs, spruces, larches, cypresses and cedars are usually unseen in Fictionland... maybe because are usually associated with cold in the writers' mind (while Prehistoria is always a very hot world filled with volcanoes....).
 However, in Real Life things were very different.
-Pinophytans (better-known as Conifers) were among the dominant plant groups in the whole Mesozoic, and a common food for camarasaurs, camptosaurs, centrosaurs, cetiosaurs, chasmosaurs, corythosaurs, and so on.
+Conifers were among the dominant plant groups in the whole Mesozoic, and a common food for camarasaurs, camptosaurs, centrosaurs, cetiosaurs, chasmosaurs, corythosaurs, and so on.
 However, there were not only pines and firs note at the time: more common were some kinds of conifers which are rare or extinct today.
-For example, the Araucarias ("monkey-puzzles"), the Podocarps, the Yews, and the more spectacular of all, the Sequoia trees. note If you think sauropods were the real titans of the Jurassic, think again: a Giraffatitan near a redwood would appear like a house-cat near a fully-grown man.
+For example, the araucarians (monkey puzzles), the podocarps, the yews, and the more spectacular of all, the sequoia trees. note If you think sauropods were the real titans of the Jurassic, think again: a Giraffatitan near a redwood would appear like a house cat near a fully grown man.